Knights of Labor: Legacy

+Labor Protest Songs

 Though often overlooked, the Knights of Labor contributed to the tradition of labor protest songs in America.
 The Knights frequently included music in their regular meetings, and encouraged local members to write and perform their work.
 In Chicago, James and Emily Talmadge, printers and supporters of the Knights of Labor, published the songbook "Labor Songs Dedicated to the Knights of Labor" (1885).
 The song "Hold the Fort" [also "Storm the Fort"], a Knights of Labor pro-labor revision of the hymn by the same name, became the most popular labor song prior to Ralph Chaplin's IWW (Industrial Workers of the World) anthem "Solidarity Forever".
 Pete Seeger often performed this song and it appears on a number of his recordings.
 Songwriter and labor singer Bucky Halker includes the Talmadge version, entitled "Our Battle Song," on his CD Don't Want Your Millions (Revolting Records 2000).
 Halker also draws heavily on the Knights songs and poems in his book on labor song and poetry, For Democracy, Workers and God: Labor Song-Poems and Labor Protest, 1865-1895 (University of Illinois Press, 1991).

 Racism and wages

 The Knights of Labor supported the 1882 Chinese Exclusion Act, claiming industrialists were using Chinese workers as a wedge to keep wages low.
 In addition to supporting legislation including the Exclusion Act and the 1885 Alien Contract Labor Law, the Knights of Labor continued their agenda through racially motivated attacks on Chinese workers and their property.

 Chinese workers were one of the only groups excluded from the Knights of Labor, even if immigrants from non-Western Europe were considered to be second-class citizens at this time.
-Alexander Saxton wrote “only at accepting Chinese did the Knights generally draw the line.”
+Alexander Saxton wrote "only at accepting Chinese did the Knights generally draw the line."
 The Knights of Labor consistently made efforts towards many problems in the workforce but often left out any advances that would benefit the Chinese communities.

 Anti-Chinese rhetoric and violence were more prevalent among the western chapters of the Knights.
 In 1880, San Francisco Knights wrote, "They bear the semblance of men, but live like beasts...who eat rice and the offal of the slaughterhouse."
 The article also calls Chinese "natural thieves" and states that all Chinese women are prostitutes.
 In March 1882, Knights joined the San Francisco rally to demand expulsion of the Chinese.
 Several years later, mobs led by the Knights of Labor rounded up Seattle's Chinese-born workers and campaigned to prevent further immigration.

 Historian Catharine Collomp notes that "Chinese exclusion was the only issue about which the Knights of Labor and the American Federation of Labor constantly lobbied the federal government."